 AI transformation

-AI transformation is an operating model test.
+AI transformation is an operating model test, not a technology rollout.

-Everyone is asking, "How do we use AI?"
+Everyone is asking "How do we use AI?"
 The better question is: "Is our operating model capable of turning AI into value?"
 Most enterprises will not fail at AI because of technology.
 They will fail because their system is structurally incapable of absorbing it.

 The illusion: AI as a tool rollout